moebouassida/Matchy-Matchy/README.md

 # Matchy Matchy

 ## Introduction
-FashionRecommendationApp is an innovative mobile application that revolutionizes the way users discover and explore fashion items.
+Matchy Matchy is an innovative mobile application that revolutionizes the way users discover and explore fashion items.
 Whether you prefer typing your specifications or importing a photo, this app leverages cutting-edge technologies to recommend the most similar and stylish clothes just for you.

 ## Key Features
 - **Clothes Classification with YOLOv7:** Utilizing the power of YOLOv7, our app accurately identifies and classifies various clothing items from images.
 This ensures precise recognition of user-specified preferences.